-How To Connect Domain To Squarespace
+How To Connect or Use Custom Domain With Squarespace?

 To connect your domain, start in the Domains panel:

 - Go to the Home Menu or Accounts page and then select your website.

 - Enter the full domain name you’re connecting in the Domain Name field.

 - Click Connect From Provider.

 Note: If you encounter a message that says “This domain is already connected to another Squarespace site,” check through all your Squarespace sites and disconnect your domain from the site it’s currently connected to.
 You may follow the steps in this Squarespace help article to unlink/disconnect your domain.

 - Select your domain provider from the drop-down menu or simply select Other.

 After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to Squarespace.